wxw21st/CABAC-Engine/README.md

 It can also do some bitmap preprocessing on the input file to make the data more amenable to compression.

-To execute this file, simply run CABAC.cpp and follow instructions on the screen.
+To execute this file, simply run encode.exe -f *.* for input file and decode.exe for -f input output.
+For more help please use -help.